 INL’s Role: INL works in global and regional forums to negotiate, assess, and promote effective implementation of international standards.
 In addition, INL cooperates directly with foreign countries to help national authorities adopt, implement, and strengthen their AML/CFT regimes, as well as pursue legal cases, obtain convictions, and confiscate the proceeds of crime.

 In addition to leading AML efforts, INL supports the State Department’s Bureau of Economic and Business Affairs (EB) and Bureau of Counterterrorism (CT) in their work related to countering the financing of terrorism.

-Policy Development and Capacity Building: INL represents the U.S. Department of State in multilateral processes, such as the Financial Action Task Force (FATF) and related regional bodies, that develop and evaluate implementation of international AML/CFT standards.
-INL also develops, funds, and implements technical assistance projects to build AML/CFT capacity in foreign countries in response to traditional and emerging threats, such as kidnapping for ransom, exploitation of the gaming industry, non-bank financial products including hawala and new payment methods, and bulk cash smuggling.
-INL takes both a bilateral and a regional approach to capacity building.
+Policy Development and Capacity Building: INL represents the U.S. Department of State in multilateral processes and organizations, such as the Financial Action Task Force (FATF) and related regional bodies that develop and evaluate the implementation of international AML/CFT standards.
+INL also develops, funds, and implements technical assistance projects to build AML/CFT capacity in foreign countries in response to traditional and emerging threats, such as kidnapping for ransom, wildlife trafficking, exploitation of the gaming industry, and misuse of non-bank financial products including hawala and other unconventional and emerging payment methods.